-- > Solvency II technical provisions calculated as a sum of best estimates and risk margin.
-The best estimates include the expected profits on future premiums as well as some profit released from BEGAAP UPR. - > Solvency II reinsurance recoverables based on best estimate technical provisions and adjusted for expected losses due to counterparty default.
-The Solvency II amounts include the ceded part of expected profits on future premiums as well as some profit released from BEGAAP UPR. - > And vis-à-vis BEGAAP: - The rewinding of the BEGAAP provision for equalization and catastrophe - The market valuation of financial instruments - The value of intangible assets is set to zero
+- Solvency II technical provisions calculated as a sum of best estimates and risk margin.
+The best estimates include the expected profits on future premiums as well as some profit released from BEGAAP UPR (and IBNR safety margin). - Solvency II reinsurance recoverables based on best estimate technical provisions and adjusted for expected losses due to counterparty default.
+The Solvency II amounts include the ceded part of expected profits on future premiums as well as some profit released from BEGAAP UPR (and IBNR safety margin). - > And vis-à-vis BEGAAP : - The rewinding of the BEGAAP provision for equalization and catastrophe - The market valuation of financial instruments and employee benefits - The value of intangible assets is set to zero